developer-portal/content/start/sw/web-app/django.md

 django-admin startproject mysite
 ```

-Now if you will check your directory using ls you should see new directory called mysite.
+Now if you will check your directory using ls you will see new directory called mysite.
 We
 will go inside that directory and we will run our project by following commands:

 ```